Tom Kouzmanis

 Thomas Kouzmanis (born 22 April 1973) is a Canadian former soccer player who played at both professional and international levels.

 Kouzmanis played as both a midfielder and a striker.

-Career

 Club career

 Born in East York, Ontario, Kouzmanis spent the 1991 season playing in the CSL with the Nova Scotia Clippers, and then Montreal Supra the next year. and after playing college soccer with the Varsity Blues, returned to the professional game, spending time with the Montreal Impact, the Toronto Lynx, and the Vaughan Sun Devils.

-Kouzmanis returned to college soccer with the Varsity Blues in 2003, illegally entering his sixth year of eligibility for college soccer.
+In 2003, Kouzmanis returned to college soccer with the Varsity Blues, who permitted him to play a sixth year of college soccer in violation of regulations limiting players to five.

 International career

 Kouzmanis represented Canada at under-17, under-20, under-23 and full international levels.

 Kouzmanis participated at the 1989 FIFA U-17 World Championship, the 1995 Caribana Cup, and the 1996 CONCACAF Gold Cup.

+Personal life

+His brother Gus was also a soccer player.